MyMilkedEek/ogam-july/README.md

 + Touch the screen to determine the next destination of the ship.
 The ship will move along the most distant axis first, then the closest axis to the destination.
+E : To summarize: touch navigates the ship around the level, swiping creates a line for the shape the ship will claim

 + Virtual keyboard
+E : I wouldn't go with a virtual keyboard.
+In landscape, this takes up too much screen and in portrait it will look dumb... cramped

 + Other ideas?